New Students: Visa Information

 Type of Visas

-- J-1 visas are given to researchers, scholars, and students who are sponsored by government agencies or universities, often through existing Exchange agreements with Ohio University and their home educational institution.
+- J-1 visas are given to students who are sponsored by government agencies or universities, often through existing Exchange agreements with Ohio University and their home educational institution.
 Spouses and children of these visitors are assigned J-2 visas.
-Students issued form DS-2019 by Ohio University will apply for J-1 visas in order to enter the United States.
+Students issued a form DS-2019 by Ohio University will apply for J-1 visas in order to enter the United States.

 If you have been admitted to Ohio University and have completed all the necessary requirements, the Office of Undergraduate Admissions or Graduate College will provide you one of the following documents:

 - Form I-20 Certificate of Eligibility for Nonimmigrant Student (F-1) Status